-For Ken Melton, Brooke Melton’s father, the information that General Motors had made a “business decision” not to implement a proposed solution that would stop some ignition shut-off incidents was difficult to hear.
-“I was furious that this information was known about and not taken care of before in 2005,” said Ken Melton.
+For the victim’s father, the information that General Motors had made a “business decision” not to implement a proposed solution that would stop some ignition shut-off incidents was difficult to hear.
+“I was furious that this information was known about and not taken care of before in 2005,” he said.
 “If it had been, my daughter would still be here and we would not be here talking about this.”
 General Motors alleged that if GM had felt that changing the key was a 100 percent fix, it would have spent the money to make the change.
-Testimony in the case from Mr. Altman alleged that the Melton’s car was not “unsafe” and that it “could still be maneuvered to the side of the road”.
+Testimony in the case alleged that the the victim’s car was not “unsafe” and that it “could still be maneuvered to the side of the road”.

-General Motors settled the lawsuit by the Melton estate, however would not comment on the lawsuit as a dealer lawsuit is still in progress.
-The terms of the Melton settlement with GM are confidential.
+General Motors settled the lawsuit by her estate, however would not comment on the lawsuit as a dealer lawsuit is still in progress.
+The terms of the settlement with GM are confidential.

 We have all seen the pictures.
 Everyone knows of the dangers of texting and driving, yet the message doesn’t seem to be sinking in.
 In 2011 alone, 3,331 people were killed in car accidents involving distracted drivers and an additional 387,000 others were injured, according to the National Highway Traffic Safety Administration.
 Even though distracted driving encompasses different types of distractions, from applying makeup to fiddling to the radio to talking to passengers in the car, texting is especially dangerous.
 Teens, especially believe that sending a quick text is safer than talking on the phone and a quick Facebook update is really “no big deal”.
 Studies have shown that three things actually happy when a driver is distracted, even for a second.
 It removes the mind from driving, removes your hands from the wheel and removes your eyes from the road.